Management

 Traditional time recording and billing systems often fail to provide lawyers with the visibility they need to manage write-offs effectively.
 Monthly or quarterly write-off reports typically arrive too late to influence behaviour or address emerging issues.

-Modern analytics tools are transforming this landscape by offering:
+Modern commercial matter management platforms are transforming this landscape by offering:

 • Real-time visibility into time recording patterns